misje/genericpacket/README.md

 ```
 allows you to check a data array of arbitrary length to ensure that either
 - the header (the first *n* bytes) are present, or that
-- the whole packet, the header and the following bytes matching the header
+- the whole packet, the header and the following bytes matching the value of
-  *size* variable, is present in the raw data
+  the header *size* variable, is present in the raw data

+Note that there is no way of knowing whether the bytes actually makes up a
+valid packet.
+If you try to unpack rubbish data it may or may not succeed
+depending on the size of the packet and the value of the size variable.
+If you
+cannot trust the source (you never should, really), be sure to validate your
+payload or use a checksum.
+You also ought to discard data with a size way above
+your expectations, especially if you use 16 bit or 32 bit in the size field.

 Once you are sure that the raw data can contain a complete packet, you can
-either create a `GenericPacket` on a copy of the raw data or replace the
+either create a `GenericPacket` on a copy of the raw data or move the relevant
-relevant raw data with a packet:
+raw data into a packet:
 ```c++
 using Packet = GenericPacket<std::uint16_t, std::uint8_t>;
 const auto data = socket.readAll();